 Mosquito traps are devices that attract mosquitoes, trapping them until they die.

 Mosquito traps don’t repel insects.
 Instead, they attract them and then kill them.
-Therefore, you need to use ingredients that are going to draw them in.
+Therefore, you need to use ingredients that will draw them in.

 So, here are some of the best, easiest, and most efficient mosquito traps that you can make yourself.